BooSandy1994/Textual-Content-Retrieval-from-Filled-in-Form-Images/README.md

 5. l_diagonal.m - stroke width of the lower diagonal
 6. test_stroke.m - Statistical analysis of the stroke width along 8 directions
 7. u_diagonal.m - stroke width of the upper diagonal
-8. vertical.m - vertical map of least distance maps'
-9. horizontal.m - stroke width of the horizontal
+8. test.m - Pixel mapped to side where it is the minimum distance from.

 # Citation